Amélie (musical): UK (2019–2021)

 The musical premiered in the United Kingdom at the Watermill Theatre in Newbury, where it ran from 11 April to 18 May 2019, before embarking on a UK tour.
 Directed by Michael Fentiman, the production is noted for using the actor-muso approach, where the actors themselves provides the musical accompaniment.
 Fentiman and his creative team worked with original collaborators Messé, Tysen, and Lucas to amend the show, making changes such as splitting it into two acts separated by an intermission, the reinstitution of songs from out-of-town tryouts, and the reshuffling of scenes.
 The final book is what is now licensed through Concord Theatricals.
 The original Watermill cast included Audrey Brisson as Amélie and Chris Jared as Nino.
 Danny Mac later joined the cast as Nino.
 The production made its London debut at The Other Palace during the Christmas season, from 29 November 2019 until 1 February 2020.
 The entire UK tour cast (with the exception of Mac, who was replaced by Jared) reprised their respective roles in the London run.
 The show was favourably reviewed.

 The show was nominated for 3 Laurence Olivier Awards, including Best New Musical and Best Actress in a Musical for Brisson, in the 2020 ceremony.
 The show's album was also nominated for Best Musical Theater Album in the 63rd Annual Grammy Awards in 2021.

 The production transferred to the West End for a limited run at the Criterion Theatre, with its first performance on the 20th May 2021.
 The majority of the original London cast reprised their respective roles, including Brisson and Jared as Amélie and Nino respectively.

 Finland (2019)

 The musical will have its premiere in Finland in Turku City Theatre on 13 September 2019.
 Director and choreographer of the show is Reija Wäre, musical staging is by Jussi Vahvaselkä.
 Amelie is played by Marketta Tikkanen, and Nino by Mikael Saari.

 Australia (2020)

-The musical will have its Australian premiere at Darlinghurst Theatre in Sydney, New South Wales.
+The musical was scheduled to have its Australian premiere at Darlinghurst Theatre in Sydney, New South Wales.
 It was originally to preview from the 2nd of July and open on the 10th.
-The production has been postponed due to the Impact of the COVID-19 pandemic on the performing arts until further notice.
-The director of the show is Shaun Rennie.
-This production will have the same actor-musician casting approach as the 2019 UK production.
+The production was postponed due to the Impact of the COVID-19 pandemic on the performing arts and, to date, has not been revived.
+The director of the show was originally slated to be Shaun Rennie.
+This production was to have the same actor-musician casting approach as the 2019 UK production.